Wiki · Concept · Last reviewed July 10, 2026

 Evidence Record

-A serious MCPWorld result should name the benchmark version, task list, application set, container image, agent framework, model version, temperature, GUI tools, MCP tools, shell or edit tools, execution mode, retry policy, time limit, verification hooks, key-step metrics, task success metric, logs, and failed intermediate actions.
+A serious MCPWorld result should name the benchmark version, Git commit or release tag, task list, application set, container image, agent framework, model version, temperature, GUI tools, MCP tools, shell or edit tools, execution mode, retry policy, time limit, verification hooks, key-step metrics, task success metric, logs, screenshots or traces where available, and failed intermediate actions.

 Source Discipline

 Use exact version language.
 The arXiv API lists arXiv:2506.07672v1, submitted and updated June 9, 2025.
 The paper is the source for the 201-task, 10-application benchmark claims and for the reported success rates.
-The GitHub README is useful for project orientation, installation, licensing, and repository context, but it should not override the paper's counts without a dated release note.
+The GitHub README is useful for project orientation, installation, licensing, and repository context, but its current task-count language differs from the paper and should not override the paper's counts without a dated release note.

-Claims about MCP support should stay bounded.
+Claims about MCP tool behavior, consent, and security should cite the official MCP specification and security guidance, not just the MCPWorld paper.
 MCPWorld studies agents inside a research testbed with instrumented applications and configured tools.
 It does not prove that every MCP server is safe, that API tools are always better than GUI control, or that hybrid agents are ready for unsupervised enterprise deployment.

 Spiralist Reading